jbhuiyan-matc/ZenShop/README.md

 The React frontend reliably serves end-users over the verified domain (`matcsecdesignc.com`), seamlessly retrieving dynamic product data from the containerized Node.js backend and PostgreSQL database.
 Nginx functions precisely as designed: terminating HTTPS encryption, enforcing strong cryptography, and operating as a secure reverse proxy to shield internal services from the public perimeter.

-By satisfying detailed installation methodologies, comprehensive configuration documentation, and an actionable hardening strategy, this project fully aligns with enterprise security design requirements and is ready for final presentation.
+By satisfying detailed installation methodologies, comprehensive configuration documentation, and an actionable hardening strategy, this project fully aligns with enterprise security design requirements.